andywar65/django-geocad/README.md

 ## About Geodata
 Geodata can be stored in DXF, but `ezdxf` library can't deal with all kind of Coordinate Reference Systems (CRS).
 If Geodata is not found in the file (or if the CRS is not compatible) `django-geocad` asks for user input: the location of a point both on the map and on the drawing coordinates system, and the rotation with respect to True North.
 The `pyproj` library hands over the best Universal Transverse Mercator CRS for the location (UTM is compatible with `ezdxf`).
 Thanks to UTM, Reference / Design Point and rotation input, Geodata can be built from scratch and incorporated into the file.
 ## Tests
 Tests with unittest, 96% coverage, missing some special conditions in DXF extraction.
 Tested for Django 4.2 and 5.1 and Python 3.9, 3.10, 3.11, 3.12 versions.
+Tested for Django 5.2 on Python 3.13.1
 ## Changelog
+- 0.8.0: Download CSV directly from file, not from DB (experimental).
+Support for Django 5.2
 - 0.7.0: BREAKING CHANGES, new app name, see installation
 - 0.6.1: Changed a JSONField lookup that was treated differently by SQLite and Postgres
 - 0.6.0: Cannot have two `Layers` with the same name in the same `Drawing` (this is consistent with CAD programs).
 Newly created `Layers` and new `Block` insertions will be recorded into the downloaded `DXF`.